Flawless Physio Logo

 Does Swimming Change Your Body Shape?

-If you look at elite swimmers they often have a similar body shape.
+If you look at elite swimmers, they often have a similar body shape.
 Broad shoulders, muscular backs, narrow hips, long arms, and large hands and feet.
-But are these pre-existing body shapes that have made them great swimmers, or are these shapes developed through swimming?
+But are these pre-existing body shapes making them great swimmers, or are these shapes developed through swimming?

 Maybe a bit of both.
-Feet and hands are not going to change with training, and neither will arm length or hip width.
-The musculature of the back, shoulder and arms, and therefore how broad their shoulders look are going to be influenced by the thousands of lengths of of the pool that they swim.
+Feet and hands will not change with training, arm length or hip width.
+The musculature of the back, shoulder and arms, and therefore how broad their shoulders look, will be influenced by the thousands of lengths of the pool that they swim.

 What Muscles Does Swimming Work?